-- 17.2.1 Each of the stages of an undergraduate programme is expected to consist of a total of 120 credits. - 17.2.2 In cases where Programmes are not divided into stages (for example, most postgraduate programmes and undergraduate programmes of 120 credits or less) the provisions below apply to the whole programme. - 17.2.3 In order to complete and pass a stage of a programme, a student must normally acquire the total number of credits set out in the programme specification at the approved qualification level for the award.
-Exceptions are restricted to those detailed in paragraph 17.5.3 below or have been exempted through advanced standing, or through the implementation of the processes covering extenuating circumstances (see Section F). - 17.2.4 The credit value of each module contributing to a stage determines its weighting in the aggregation of credit for a stage. - 17.2.5 Where a student fails a module, the following may apply in the first instance: - (i) Resit (see 17.3 below) a second attempt of an assessment component within a module, following failure at first attempt. - (ii) Compensation (see 17.4 below) the award of credit by the Board of Examiners for a failed module(s) on account of good performance in other modules at the same credit level where the learning outcomes have been met. - (iii) Retake a second attempt of all assessment components within a module following failure at the first or resit attempt.
-Retake of the failed component may require the student to participate in classes to prepare them for the second attempt.
-This will be confirmed at the Examination Board.
+- 17.2.1 Each of the stages of an undergraduate programme is expected to consist of a total of 120 credits. - 17.2.2 In cases where Programmes are not divided into stages (for example, most postgraduate programmes and undergraduate programmes of 120 credits or less) the provisions below apply to the whole programme. - 17.2.3 In order to complete and pass a stage of a programme, a student must acquire the total credit set out in the programme specification at the approved qualification level for the award, or have been exempted through advanced standing, or through the implementation of the processes covering extenuating circumstances (see Section F). - 17.2.4 The credit value of each module contributing to a stage determines its weighting in the aggregation of credit for a stage. - 17.2.5 Where a student fails a module, the following may apply in the first instance: - (i) Resit (see 17.3 below) a second attempt at an assessment component following a failure at first attempt. - (ii) Compensation (see 17.4 below) the award of credit by the Board of Examiners for a failed module(s) on account of good performance in other modules at the same credit level where the learning outcomes have been met.